CSSEGISandData/COVID-19/current_cases/README.md

 # 2019 Novel Coronavirus Case Data
-These current cases will be updated regularly, and will contain the current data displayed in the dashboard.
+These current cases will be updated regularly and they will contain the current data displayed in the dashboard.